A new festival with deep roots

 We are thrilled to have three-time Grammy nominee Claire Lynch and two familiar bands from previous festivals – the Slocan Ramblers and The Lonely Heartstring Band – to help launch our festival at our exciting new location.
-We are equally exited to announce three local favourites — The Sweet Lowdown, Clover Point Drifters and Country Squall.
+We are equally exited to announce local favourites — The Sweet Lowdown, Clover Point Drifters, Nomad Jones and the High Quadra Ramblers.
 More of the best in local and regional bluegrass and old-time music will be announced in the coming months.

 We are extremely pleased that our partnership with the Victoria Bluegrass Association will continue, and we are committed to keeping our core audience engaged.
 Please join us June 14-16, 2019 for your annual Cowichan Valley Bluegrass and Old-Time experience.

 Please read our FAQ’s for important information on our new site.